maxwells-daemons/argsearch/README.md

 ### Search Strategies

 The search strategy determines which commands get run by sampling from the ranges.
-Three search strategies are currently implemented:
+Four search strategies are currently implemented:
  - **Random search** samples uniformly randomly from specified ranges for a fixed number of trials.
+ - **Quasirandom search** samples quasi-randomly according to a low-discrepancy [Sobol sequence](https://en.wikipedia.org/wiki/Sobol_sequence).
+This is recommended over random search in almost all cases because it fills the search space more effectively and avoids redundant experiments.
  - **Grid search** divides each numeric range into a fixed number of evenly-spaced points and runs once for each possible combination of inputs.
  - **Repeat** runs the same command a fixed number of times, and does not accept templates.